Get Help Today. (800) 516-4357

 Alcohol-Related Brain Damage (ARBD)

 Alcohol-related brain damage (ARBD) is an alcohol-related condition most common among people between 40 and 50 years old.
-It is caused by excessive drinking, which is toxic to a person’s nerve cells.
-Over time, this causes brain cells to die.

 Wernicke-Korsakoff Syndrome

 The name of this syndrome refers to Wernicke encephalopathy and Korsakoff syndrome, which are interrelated.
 Wernicke encephalopathy generally causes Korsakoff syndrome.
+Both conditions are caused by a lack of the vitamin B1.

 • Confusion